-- 3.5 In contrast to crushed rock, Somerset currently has no land-won sand and gravel workings and is heavily dependent on imports.
-Table 5 shows the imports of land-won sand and gravel into Somerset. - 3.6 Table 5 shows the majority of Somerset's sand and gravel imports come from other authorities in the south west supplemented by smaller supplies from the south east.
-Dorset is the single largest provider of sand and gravel, whilst Devon also makes a significant contribution.
-The landbank identified in the Dorset LAA (2005 to 2014) is 9.68 years.
-This is based on a 10 year average of sales. - 3.7 The Chard Junction Quarry on the Somerset Dorset border is a large contributor to Dorset's sand and gravel export into Somerset.
+- 3.8 In contrast to crushed rock, Somerset currently has no land-won sand and gravel workings and is heavily dependent on imports.
+Table 5 shows the imports of land-won sand and gravel into Somerset. - 3.9 Table 5 shows the majority of Somerset's sand and gravel imports come from other authorities in the south west supplemented by smaller supplies from the south east.
+Dorset is the single largest provider of sand and gravel, whilst Devon and Gloucestershire also make a significant contribution. - 3.10 The Chard Junction Quarry on the Somerset Dorset border is a large contributor to Dorset's sand and gravel export into Somerset.
 The site predominantly serves local markets around the Yeovil, Taunton and Tiverton areas and is an important contributor to the local markets.
-The Quarry has an active permission running until March 2023, by which time it is estimated that reserves would have been worked. - 3.8 Dorset's Draft Minerals Sites Plan observes that additional sand and gravel sites will need to be developed in order to maintain sales throughout the life of that Plan and to ensure a sufficient landbank is maintained for Dorset's supply into the sub-region.
-The Draft Minerals Sites Plan is expected to propose allocations of around 11mt.
-The sand and gravel resource blocks identified in the Dorset Minerals Strategy (adopted 2014) are found outside Bournemouth and Poole, with some areas extending as far as Dorchester.
-It is clear that any site allocations for this resource will be some distance from the Somerset border. - 3.9 Devon reported a landbank of 12.8 years for sand and gravel based on the 10 years sales data during the period 2005-2014.
-This was updated to 12.5 years based on sales during the period 2006-2015.
-Acknowledging the potential need for other sites during the latter stages of its plan period (to 2031) Devon County Council has identified two potential sites to come forward to ensure for a steady and adequate supply. - 3.10 Gloucestershire and Wiltshire also supply smaller amounts of sand and gravel to Somerset markets, as do Hampshire, Kent, Oxfordshire, Cambridgeshire and Swansea (City of).
+The Quarry has an active permission running until March 2023, by which time it is estimated that reserves would have been worked.
+Whilst the Chard Junction Quarry is a significant source of sand and gravel import into Somerset, Dorset County Council is working to identify other sites that would ensure a sufficient landbank is maintained to maintain Dorset's supply into the sub-region.

+- 3.11 Devon reported a landbank of 13.8 years for sand and gravel based on the 10 years sales data during the period 2004-2013.
+This was updated to 12.8 years based on sales during the period 2005-2014.
+Acknowledging the potential need for other sites during the latter stages of its plan period (to 2031) Devon County Council has identified two potential sites to come forward to ensure for a steady and adequate supply. - 3.12 Gloucestershire and Wiltshire also supply smaller amounts of sand and gravel to Somerset markets, as do West Sussex, Oxfordshire, Surrey and Hampshire.
 However, arguably these sources are less significant to Somerset's annual usage and the possibility to increase or rely on these sales in particular from more distant counties is constrained by the high transportation costs.